Unless you're a professional decorator or bathroom installer, buying tiles for your home certainly isn't something you will do on a regular basis.

 When tiling any surface you need to consider how it will be used and when choosing floor tiles this is no different.
 Following a bath or shower, your bathroom floor is likely to become slippery, so choosing a tile with a textured surface is important.

-In terms of design, plain or natural designs tend to work well on flooring, so choose from ranges such as our Face, Earth and Bark tiles, which feature wood and stone effect tiles that are perfect for tiling a bathroom floor.
+In terms of design, plain or natural designs tend to work well on flooring, so choose from ranges such as our Langley, Kielder and Ontario tiles, which feature wood and stone effect designs that are perfect for tiling a bathroom floor.

 What tiles do I need for underfloor heating?

-If you’re looking for tiles to use with underfloor heating, apply the same rules as when looking for standard floor tiles.
+If you’re looking for tiles to use with underfloor heating, the same rules apply as if you're searching for standard floor tiles.
 Choose textured tiles to give you more grip when the floor is wet and we also recommend larger tiles, as this means less grout, which doesn’t conduct heat as well as the tile itself.

 Which tiles are best for a small bathroom?